MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsAnalogDevice.md

 ```

 ### -OU
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

 Enables you to return contact objects from a specific Active Directory organizational unit (OU).
 This returns data from both the specified OU and any of its child OUs.
-For example, if the Finance OU has two child OUs -- AccountsPayable and AccountsReceivable - analog device information will be returned from each of these OUs.

-When specifying an OU, use the distinguished name of that container; for example: -OU "OU=Finance,dc=litwareinc,dc=com".

-**Below Content Applies To:** Skype for Business Server 2015

-Enables you to return contact objects from a specific Active Directory organizational unit (OU).
-This returns data from both the specified OU and any of its child OUs.
 For example, if the Finance OU has two child OUs -- AccountsPayable and AccountsReceivable -- analog device information will be returned from each of these OUs.

-When specifying an OU, use the distinguished name of that container; for example: -OU "OU=Finance,dc=litwareinc,dc=com".
+When specifying an OU, use the distinguished name of that container; for example:

+`-OU "OU=Finance,dc=litwareinc,dc=com"`

 ```yaml
 Type: OUIdParameter